DKHowell/dva-final-project/README.md

 # Overview

 This project uses scraped recipes from https://www.allmenus.com to recommend dishes with similar ingredients to an input dish.
 All restaurants in NYC serving the queried dish, or any of the 5 most similar dishes are displayed on a map.
+My primary responsibility was cleaning the recipe data, and determining which recipes were most similar to each other, and providing an output that was simple to translate into our visualization.
+Please see https://github.com/DKHowell/dva-final-project/blob/main/find_similar_dishes.py.

 # 1. [Nana] Scraping Menu Data